openxthinking/bullet-docs/docs/update.md

 !> If you want to update your theme but have edited the code or installed an app that has changed the code, then you need to manually add an updated version of the theme to your online store.

-?> If do not know how to do it and still want to update your theme contact whomever modified the theme's code for you, they will handle it.
+?> If you do not know how to do it and still want to update your theme contact whoever modified the theme's code for you, they will handle it.

 ## Update